A reputation for excellence

 From kindergarten through the high school level, Schalmont offers quality programs designed to explore the arts for creative self-expression, for fun and for future career choices.
 Learn more about Art Programs.

 Learn more about Schalmont’s long-standing tradition of rich musical instruction and musical performing opportunities for children of all ages.
-Learn more about Music, Band, Orchestra and Choral Programs.
+Learn more about Music, Band and Choral Programs.

 Schalmont Drama Programs